ShifengXIE/CauKer/README.md

 ## Example Use Case

-Once generated, the synthetic `.arrow` dataset can be used to pretrain your own TSFM (e.g., Mantis or MOMENT) and then evaluated in a zero-shot setting on UCR or UEA benchmarks.
+Once generated, the synthetic `.arrow` dataset can be used to pretrain your own TSFM (e.g., Mantis or MOMENT) and then evaluated in a zero-shot setting on UCR, UEA benchmarks.

 ---